simoneb/grunt-awsebtdeploy/README.md

 > A grunt plugin to deploy applications to AWS Elastic Beanstalk

 This plugin automates uploading an application _sourceBundle_ to S3 and update an Elastic Beanstalk environment with the new version of the application.
+It also comes with utility tasks to carry out common Elastic Beanstalk operations.

-It uses the [AWS SDK for Node.js](aws.amazon.com/sdkfornodejs/) internally.
+It uses the official [AWS SDK for Node.js](aws.amazon.com/sdkfornodejs/) internally.

 ## Getting Started